9 steps to take at the scene of an accident

 Any questions?

-If your car is accident managed by Zenith and you have any questions about an accident or general queries about your car, contact your dedicated driver team.
+If your company car or salary sacrifice scheme car is accident managed by Zenith and you have any questions about an accident or general queries about your car, contact your dedicated driver team.

 Book a service, repair or MOT